 Entrepreneurs: Lindsey Laurain

 The Ezpz mat is made from high-quality food-grade silicone.
-They’re extremely durable and made to last through countless messes or tantrums.
-Ezpz placemats contain no PVC, BPA, lead or phthalates.
+They are made to last through countless tantrums or messes, and are extremely durable.
+Ezpz placemats contain no phthalates, BPA, PVC, or lead.
 They’re hypo-allergenic and do not harbor bacteria.

-This innovative placemat has a built-in plate and bowl and cleverly sticks to any table or tray, making it impossible for your child to knock over their food or fling a plate to the floor.
-The suction between the placemat and table is tenacious, so your child won’t be able to move it at all, but it releases easily if you peel up the outer edges.
+This innovative placemat cleverly sticks to any table or tray, includes a built-in bowl and plate, and makes it impossible for your child to fling a plate to the floor or knock over their food.
+The suction between the table and placemat is tenacious, but it releases easily if you peel up the outer edges, and your child won’t be able to move it at all.

-The Ezpz cleans up quickly with warm soapy water and is dishwasher safe.
+The Ezpz is dishwasher safe and can clean up quickly with warm soapy water.
 It can even go in the oven or microwave.

 More from Shark Tank

 Watch full episodes of shark tank online with Amazon Video